-This webinar will link theory with practice, and provide a guide for future managers in how to successfully manage change through strong and innovative leadership in the areas of sustainability.
+This webinar recording will link theory with practice, on how to successfully manage change through strong and innovative leadership in the areas of sustainability.

 The chapter aims to provide a case study for successful change leaders depicting real life examples of management, leadership and change during the Covid-19 period.
 The case used will be the exceptional case of Werenbach watches, who have shifted from using traditional approaches to reach their customer base, basically Switzerland and Germany, into transforming their strategy using internet based marketing techniques and aggressive media coverage to reach the Americas and different countries in Europe during the pandemic.
 Among these methods, is the successful management of a crowdfunding during the pandemic period and raising almost half a million euros, a crowfunding record, reaching their original pledge (€55,612) in only two minutes.
 They have done it enabling people to enjoy an original product even with extremely adverse circumstances.

 The product they are dealing with is linking people’s experience with a piece of history, a piece of space, in the customer’s hand.
 They do this by using, innovatively, materials coming out of space rocket debris that felt into earth after the launching process.
 They processed rocket materials and melt the rocket aluminium to make the case and the dials, which are a world innovation – the first ever produced using aluminium injection moulding technology.
 Also, in some models, the dials are cut directly from the outer shell of the rocket, making them a unique piece.